Written and Directed by: Joe Begos

 From that primal squalor emerges the desperate, anxious howl of Dezzy’s frustrated creative impulse and the even more desperate bewilderment of those surrounding her.
 Boyfriend Clive (Jeremy Gardner) grows more alarmed with each blackout, and it’s this relationship—roughly sketched though it may be—that anchors Bliss.
 Gardner captures the helplessness of someone who’s forced to watch a loved one spiral out of control right up close, yet always at arm’s length.
 Because Bliss is such a dizzying wail of a movie, its quiet, almost tender moments are starkly realized.
 Likewise, Dezzy is such a spitfire for most of the film that the few moments Madison has to dwell on her loneliness, confusion, and horror emerge as the most crucial scenes.
 Without these vulnerable glimpses into Dezzy’s tortured soul, Bliss would feel a little more hollow, simply a lot of sound and fury, signifying nothing.

 But Begos has always invested in his characters to give his films meaning beyond their gory outbursts, and Bliss is no different.
 Sure, he eventually indulges his impulse to pain the walls red with a crimson-soaked finale, and maybe the climax features the gnarliest, grossest vampire bite in recent memory.
 Yes, it all threatens to be so over-the-top that it feels like the work of a genuine lunatic.
 However, Begos reins in the chaos just enough that this unhinged finale feels like a fitting whirlwind of euphoria and sublime terror.
-It suggest something awful about the nature of art: the way it consumes us, the way even its triumphs take an enormous toll from us, the way the only way out creatively speaking is a searing journey straight into our souls.
+It suggests something awful about the nature of art: the way it consumes us, the way even its triumphs take an enormous toll from us, the way the only way out creatively speaking is a searing journey straight into our souls.
 All that remains in its wake is oblivion, save for the art that lingers on as an enduring—if not cryptic—testament to our tortured, transient existence.
 Bliss is a mesmerizing vision to the act of creation, here envisioned as a flurry of sex, blood, and flames that only leave behind embers and ash.

 Bliss is now available on DVD & Blu-ray from Dark Sky Entertainment.
 Supplements include an audio commentary track featuring Begos and Madison, plus another track with Begos, producer/editor Josh Ethier, and the film's effects team.
 A deleted scene and a pair of trailers is also included.